 Before choosing a self-service BI tool, analyze your customer segmentation in terms of analytical needs and skills.
 With that segmentation, you should be able to set up the right tools and analytical environments to enable and encourage widespread use of self-service BI -- and avoid buying a tool no one ends up using.

 Traditionally, businesspeople use reports and dashboards embedded in their enterprise applications or custom BI applications developed by IT.
 Since the embedded reports are never enough and don't access the enterprise's multiple applications, IT groups find themselves in an ever-increasing backlog of BI dashboards.
 This backlog is frustrating and makes the business susceptible to the marketing hype of self-service BI tools vendors, whose sales pitches say "no IT needed."
 This shifts from IT doing all the BI work to the business doing all the BI work; neither benefits the business.

 The new formula that enables a successful self-service deployment is business and IT establishing a partnership.
 IT's roles are to create and manage the data backbone of enterprise applications and a data warehouse and to create the descriptive analysis that the casual information consumers need.
 Business and data analysts' roles are to create and publish the diagnostic analysis, utilizing IT's data backbone.
 Data engineers and data scientists will also use the data backbone when they create and publish predictive and prescriptive models.

 Implement data governance

 Successful, painless self-service BI requires that an enterprise follow the three principles discussed here.
-It is not the tool that leads to self-service success, but rather proper focus on policy, process and politics.
+It's not the tool that leads to self-service BI success, but rather proper focus on policy, process and politics.